BlakvGhost/Bravo/README.md

 ## Installation

-To install Bravo, you can follow these steps:
+To install Bravo, you can either go through composer or through github

 ### composer